 Casey Thomson teaches first-year Legal Analysis, Research, and Writing.
-She also teaches Negotiation for Lawyers and Mediation Advocacy for upper-level students.
+She also teaches Negotiation for Lawyers, Mediation Advocacy, and Intro to ADR for upper-level students.

 Thomson joined the Duke Law faculty in 2015, and received the law school's Distinguished Teaching Award in 2018.
 Prior to coming to Duke, Thomson was an attorney with Latham & Watkins LLP in Los Angeles.
 She was a member of the litigation department, and her practice focused on complex commercial litigation, including antitrust, RICO, fraud, and insolvency-related matters.
 She regularly practiced in both state and federal courts, and appeared in arbitral proceedings before the Players’ Status Committee of the Fédération Internationale de Football Association and the Court of Arbitration for Sport.
 Thomson clerked for the Honorable John F. Walter of the U.S. District Court for the Central District of California.